-- A2.
-The following vehicles must not be immobilised or removed: - a liveried vehicles being used for operational fire, police or ambulance purposes - b vehicles that have had an immobilisation device removed less than 30 minutes before and which are in the same position - c vehicles being used by a doctor or other health worker (such as a midwife or district nurse) who is on an emergency call at the address under control and the vehicle is displaying a BMA badge or authorised Health Emergency badge - d vehicles that are displaying a valid disabled (blue) badge. - A2.2 Vehicles whose drivers have paid legitimately for parking but have overstayed the 'paid-for' time, and are not committing any other breach of the regulations, may not be immobilised unless they have stayed beyond a reasonable 'grace period'.
+- A2.1 Thefollowingvehiclesmustnotbeimmobilisedorremoved: - a liveried vehicles being used for operational fire, police or ambulance purposes - b vehicles that have had an immobilisation device removed less than 30 minutes before and which are in the same position - vehicles being used by a doctor or other health worker (such as a midwife or district nurse) who is on an emergency call at the address under control and the vehicle is displaying a BMA badge or authorised Health Emergency badge - d vehiclesthataredisplayingavaliddisabled(blue)badge. - A2.2 Vehicles whose drivers have paid legitimately for parking but have overstayed the 'paid-for' time, and are not committing any other breach of the regulations, may not be immobilised unless they have stayed beyond a reasonable 'grace period'.
 The grace period should be at least 15 minutes beyond the time their permitted parking period expired.